smartroboticslab/libmaskrcnn-trt/README.md

   a non-existent file.
 The serialized version will be loaded on subsequent runs instead of doing the conversion each time.
 - The first inference can take up to 2x more time than subsequent inferences.
+- On newer versions of TensorRT some of the functions used in libmaskrcnn-trt have been deprecated.
+The code was retained as is for compatibility with TensorRT 7 which is the only version currently officially supported on the Jetson Xavier NX.
+To suppress the deprecation warnings you can pass the `-Wno-deprecated-declarations` option to the compiler.

 ## License